 5.5.2 Proposals for facilities namings shall be accompanied by sufficient documentation of the gift, along with a completed naming proposal form.
-Upon the receipt of at least 60% of the funds committed and with a written gift agreement in place for the remainder, the Vice Chancellor for University Advancement will forward the naming recommendation to the Chancellor.
-(Gifts of irrevocable trusts may be considered case by case apart from this 60% receipt requirement).
+The minimum contribution to submit a naming proposal will be $25,000 and only upon the receipt of at least 60% of the funds committed and with a written gift agreement in place for the remainder, will the Vice Chancellor for University Advancement will forward the naming recommendation to the Chancellor.
+(Larger, more complex gifts may be considered on a case by case basis apart from this 60% receipt requirement).

 5.5.3 The Vice Chancellor for University Advancement shall receive and review all recommendations prior to forwarding the naming proposals to the Chancellor.

 5.5.4 Upon receipt of a naming proposal, the Chancellor will make recommendations to the Athletics and Advancement Committee of the Board of Trustees.
-If deemed appropriate by the Chancellor, the recommendations may be made in closed session.
+If deemed appropriate, the recommendations may be made in closed session.

 5.5.5 The Athletics and Advancement Committee of the Board of Trustees shall review recommendations from the Chancellor and select those to be recommended to the Board of Trustees for final approval.

 5.5.6 The Board of Trustees will review the recommendation from the Athletics and Advancement Committee and will act on the proposal.
 With approval of the Board chair, the board may act to accept naming proposals as a group under one action.